marciobera/go-context/README.md

 <br>
 The examples demonstrate practical applications of context and concurrency management.

-Two main scenarios are covered:
+Three main scenarios are covered:

 ## 1. Using `context.WithCancel`